 b.
-Unpublished contributions (in press or submitted manuscripts in review)
+Unpublished contributions (Note whether in press or submitted and in review)

 List authors, the title of the manuscript, name of the journal to which the manuscript has been submitted, and the year.
 Copies of manuscripts must be attached for review in the Appendix.